In the same category

 Create Your Brand Community Now

 Any newly-established brand or startup will be wise to include building brand communities in their business strategy.
-An interactive and engaging brand community is much more than just marketing and is a big part of every modern business.
+An interactive and engaging brand community is much more than just marketing, it's a big part of every department in a modern business.
 Brands get elite customer retention, better services, and boosted revenue through them.